Ramadan – Service User Information

 When is Ramadan?

-In the UK Ramadan starts 23rd April and ends on 23rd May 2020 – although this may be different for some, please confirm with your local Imaam/ Mosque.
+In the UK Ramadan is expected to start on around the 12th April and end on 12th May 2021 – although this may be different for some, please confirm with your local Imaam/ Mosque.

 What is Ramadan?